gumyr/cq_warehouse/README.md

 ![chain direction](doc/chain_direction.png)

 Note that the chain is perfectly tight as it wraps around the sprockets and does not support any slack.
 Therefore, as the chain wraps back around to the first link it will either overlap or gap this link - this can be seen in the above figure at the top of the largest sprocket.
-To control this, the length of the chain in links is echoed to the console window and should have a small fractional value.
-For example, 72.0037 is the value resulting from the default customizer values which results in a near perfect fit.
-A value of 72.7 would result in a noticeable gap.
 Adjust the locations of the sprockets to control this value.

 ### Instance Variables
 In addition to all of the input parameters that are stored as instance variables within the Chain instance there are seven derived instance variables:
 - `pitch_radii` (list of float) : the radius of the circle formed by the center of the chain rollers on each sprocket
 - `chain_links` (float) : the length of the chain in links
 - `num_rollers` (int) : the number of link rollers in the entire chain